Mikerov/pytorch-functional-warmup/README.md

 ## Saving the state dictionary

-This implementation can save and load the optimizer state dictionary.
+This implementation supports saving and loading of the optimizer and scheduler state dictionaries.